 It is in Britain’s best interests to hold another vote

-The vote leave campaign undermined the legitimacy of the first Brexit referendum
+The Leave campaign undermined the legitimacy of the first referendum

-We need one more referendum to settle the Brexit debate once and for all
+We need another referendum to settle the Brexit debate

 The people who voted for Brexit are dying off

 A natural demographic shift has taken place.
 By January 2019, even if nobody changes their mind, the country will be pro-Remain.Explore

 Referendum between the May plan and a hard Brexit

 The public has voted for Brexit but not for the type of Brexit.
 Since the politicians can’t agree, a referendum could decide the issue.